coy-humphrey/Simple-FTP/report.markdown

 ~~~

 Our Java implementation is naive method of reading and writing files.
 It reads and writes
-a single byte at a time without buffering, until it reaches the end of the file.
+a single byte at a time without buffering until it reaches the end of the file.
 This affects
 speed of the transfer, but is still suitable for our goals in this project.

 ### Haskell